Outdoor Recreation

 Vermont’s multi-faceted outdoor recreation sector reflects our mountainous landscape dotted with hills and valleys: big companies work shoulder to shoulder with scores of smaller businesses, while well-established companies mentor start up entrepreneurs, each providing economic opportunity and fostering high quality of life in downtowns and rural villages across the state.

-According to the BEA data that measures spending generated by activities from snow sports to fishing, camping, hiking, boating, and bicycling, the contribution of Vermont’s outdoor recreation to state gross domestic product (GDP) was ranked the 3rd highest in the nation in 2021, contributing $1.54 billion to the state economy.
-Nationally, BEA found outdoor recreation accounted for $862 billion in consumer spending.
+According to the BEA data that measures spending generated by activities from snow sports to fishing, camping, hiking, boating, and bicycling, the contribution of Vermont’s outdoor recreation to state gross domestic product (GDP) was ranked the 2nd highest in the nation in 2023, contributing $2.1 billion to the state economy.

 Manufacturers of equipment and other products, like Renoun Skis, Terry Bicycles, and Vermont Sailing Partners, operate small-scale businesses with national and global customer bases.
 The Vermont Outdoor Business Alliance serves as an organizational resource for these businesses and as a network that can facilitate outdoor sector connections.